RenderKit/ospray/README.md

 of the editable transfer function widget sets the opacity to zero.
 The colors themselves can only be modified by selecting from the dropdown menu ‘ColorMap’ or importing and exporting json colors.
-The range that the transfer function operates on can be modified on the scenegraph viewer.
+The range that the transfer function operates on can be modified on the scene graph viewer.

-### ExampleViewer Controls
+### Controls

--   ‘g’ - toggle scenegraph display
+-   ‘g’ - toggle scene graph display
 -   ‘q’ - quit
 -   Left click and drag to rotate
 -   Right click and drag or mouse wheel to zoom in and out.